0xAX/linux-insides/Booting/linux-bootstrap-5.md

 	return;
 ```

-After this, we store e820 memory region start address and the size in the `mem_vector` structure (we saw definition of this structure above):
+After this, we store an `e820` memory region start address and the size in the `mem_vector` structure (we saw definition of this structure above):

 ```C
 region.start = entry->addr;